Ye Xiaowen: Olympics and unrest

 In the runup to the 2008 Beijing Olympics in February, Ye Xiaowen traveled to the United States to address Bush administration concerns about Chinese religious policy.
 He met with Undersecretary of State Paula Dobriansky, ambassador for religious freedom John Hanford, and retired Archbishop of Washington Theodore McCarrick.
 He said that China respects religious belief, criticized the U.S. State Department's last annual report on religious freedom, and explained the muted response over the Dalai Lama's Congressional Gold Medal.
-There, he expressed hope for reconciliation with the Vatican, with whom the People's Republic does not currently have ties because it recognizes the rival Republic of China.
+There, he expressed hope for reconciliation with the Vatican, with whom the People's Republic does not currently have ties because it recognizes Taiwan.

 After the 2008 Tibetan unrest, Ye published an opinion piece in a December edition of China Daily.
 Entitled, "Shangri-La has changed and Tibetans know it", he criticized those who thought themselves "'experts' [about Tibet] after reading a mere handful of texts".
 Quoting from Lost Horizon, the work that introduced the concept of Shangri-La, he said that Tibet would only become "an everlasting peaceful land" if separatist agitation were quashed and all ethnic groups in Tibet developed equally.

 Central Institute of Socialism

-Ye was promoted in September 2009 to the Secretary of the CPC Committee at the Central Institute of Socialism, replacing Lou Zhihao.
+Ye was promoted in September 2009 to the Secretary of the CCP committee at the Central Institute of Socialism, replacing Lou Zhihao.
 Former Deputy Director Wang Zuo'an was promoted to Director, a routine move that is not expected to effect changes in policy.
-The Roman Catholic Church-affiliated Asia News was especially critical of Ye's legacy, calling him "a perfect representative of the idea that religions should be subservient to the power and supremacy of the Party".
+The Catholic Church-affiliated Asia News was especially critical of Ye's legacy, calling him "a perfect representative of the idea that religions should be subservient to the power and supremacy of the Party".